ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

   years:  2016, 2018

-lastupdated: "2018-03-19"
+lastupdated: "2018-05-25"

 ---

-# FAQ about BYOL and licensing
+# FAQ about licensing and BYOL

 Find answers to frequently asked questions about licensing, including the Bring Your Own License (BYOL) feature of {{site.data.keyword.vmwaresolutions_full}}.

-## Where do I manage the licenses and components ordered through VMware vSphere on IBM Cloud?

-After an order to create a new cluster for VMware vSphere on {{site.data.keyword.cloud_notm}} is placed, the VMware licenses, ESXi servers, and other networking components, are delivered and can be managed from the {{site.data.keyword.slportal}}.

-After deployment, go to the {{site.data.keyword.vmwaresolutions_short}} console to scale the new cluster using the saved configuration.
-For more information on scaling, see [Scaling existing vSphere clusters](../vsphere/vs_scalingexistingclusters.html).

 ## What is BYOL?

-Bring Your Own License, or BYOL, is a feature available to VMware Cloud Foundation instances in V1.8 and later releases, and to VMware vCenter Server and VMware vSphere instances in V2.0 and later releases.
+Bring Your Own License, or BYOL, is a feature available to VMware Cloud Foundation instances in V1.8 and later releases, and to vCenter Server and vSphere clusters in V2.0 and later releases.
 BYOL allows you to use your own VMware licenses for one or more of the following VMware software components when ordering instances:
 * VMware vCenter Server
 * VMware vSphere
+* VMware NSX
 * VMware vSAN
-* VMware NSX

-If you select to use your own license for a VMware component and provide a valid license key for it, no license is ordered from IBM for this component and no monthly license charges are incurred to your {{site.data.keyword.cloud_notm}} account for this component.
+If you select to use your own license for a VMware component and provide a valid license key for it, no license is ordered from IBM for this component and no monthly license charges are incurred to your {{site.data.keyword.cloud}} infrastructure account for this component.

+**Note:** The BYOL feature is not available to Business Partner users.

+## Where do I manage the licenses and components ordered through VMware vSphere on IBM Cloud?

+After an order to create a new cluster for VMware vSphere on {{site.data.keyword.cloud_notm}} is placed, the VMware licenses, ESXi servers, and other networking components, are delivered and can be managed from the {{site.data.keyword.slportal}}.

+After deployment, go to the {{site.data.keyword.vmwaresolutions_short}} console to scale the new cluster using the saved configuration.
+For more information on scaling, see [Scaling existing vSphere clusters](../vsphere/vs_scalingexistingclusters.html).

 ## What license editions and CPU quantities are required for BYOL?